 - How do these two relationships vary across different income levels?

-In particular, we will study these relationships using data from Colombia, and pay special attention to the unique factors driving urbanization, residential mobility, and class stratification in Colombian cities.
-Moreover, our aims will be duly scientific and policy-oriented, with an emphasis on generating large-scale data that has importance to current urban policy issues in Colombia.
+In particular, we study these relationships using data from Colombia, and pay special attention to the unique factors driving urbanization, residential mobility, and class stratification in Colombian cities.
+Moreover, our aims are both scientific and policy-oriented, with an emphasis on generating large-scale data that has importance to current urban policy issues in Colombia.